daneroo/sheeva/README.md

     reset

 ## Install a new Kernel into Flash
-Get a kernel from sheeva.with-linux.com
+*Will redo this with 2.6.32.5 to match the version installed with debian installer* Get a kernel from sheeva.with-linux.com.

     wget http://sheeva.with-linux.com/sheeva/2.6/2.6.32/2.6.32.45/sheeva-2.6.32.45-uImage
     sudo scp sheeva-2.6.32.45-uImage /private/tftpboot